aletheia-foundation/aletheia-admin/ROADMAP.md

 Adding features to the client that will give it a point of difference from other open access scientific journals

 ## Completed Milestones

+* Email created and directed to our domain
+* Facebook account setup
+* Twitter account setup